rohit-ambre/superduperdb-website/pitch.md

 ---

-## Team: SuperDuperDB draws on over a decade of experience in managed AI
+## SuperDuperDB draws on over a decade of experience in managed AI

 ### Duncan Blythe [:link:](https://www.linkedin.com/in/duncan-blythe-71877312b/)